yohei-kobashi/MultiPL-E/README.md

 The evaluation container can also run as a web service.
-The container entrypoint launches a FastAPI server that listens on port `9090` and accepts a single completion per request.
+The container entrypoint launches a FastAPI server that listens on port `9090` and accepts completions in the same JSON format used by `evaluation.main`.
 Start the server with:

 ```bash
 podman run --rm -p 9090:9090 multipl-e-eval